electricbolt/appfiguratesdk/Documentation/AdvancedConfiguration.md

 #### APLKeychainAccessGroup (optional)

-In order to share configuration between an app and an app extension, Keychain Sharing must be enabled in the app's and app extensions' Capabilities tab.
+*iOS*: In order to share configuration between an iOS app and an iOS app extension, Keychain Sharing must be enabled in both the app and app extension's Capabilities tabs.

+*watchOS*: In order to share configuration between a watchOS app extension and a watchOS intent extension, Keychain Sharing must be enabled in both the app extension and intent extension's Capabilities tabs.

 ![KeychainSharing](./Images/KeychainSharing.png)